whysosuso/whysosuso.github.io/_posts/2017-06-17-Based-on-a-True-Story.md

-**Thanks** to Varsha Ramachandran for reading drafts of this and helping with the edits.
+**Thanks** to Varsha Ramachandran for reading drafts of this story and helping with the edits.